1099-K forms 🏦

 Givebutter issues 1099-K forms in accordance with applicable laws and regulations.
 If you are subject to receiving a 1099-K, you will receive it in February following the close of the previous fiscal tax year from Stripe, our payout partner.

-The IRS requires 1099-K forms to be filed if the gross amount of total reportable payments exceeds $5,000 and there are more than 0 transactions in a calendar year.
+For the 2025 tax year, the IRS requires 1099-K forms to be filed if the gross amount of total reportable payments exceeds $5,000.

 Filing requirements for some states might differ from federal requirements.
 Please consult with your CPA or accountant regarding your specific situation.